EdwardCoom/352-PA1/README.md

 ## Notes

 * Design Decisions:
 	- 	I decided to add individual files for each class, this keeps the main driver nice and concise.
 This allows easy access to each class without having to sift through convoluted code.
+	-	During research I saw that you can use properties to simplify getters and setters and also still have private members.

 * Things I Found Interesting:
 	-	I found a way to code in the actual class name in the printInfo method and I was able to add a .ToLower() to that code to seamlessly integrate the name of the class into the printInfo message.
 This allowed me to reuse the same code in all of the Derived classes.
+	-	I found properties to be a very efficient and clean way to write getters and setters, unfortunately I found out about them midway through writing my program.

 * Things I Found Difficult:
 	-	Adding a README.md was not explicitly obvious, I wanted to avoid adding it through Github and then pulling so I could do it all from Visual Studios.
 After a little research and trials it is pretty simple now.